Here’s What $2,500 Gets You for Exterior House Painting in 2025

 $4/sq ft: Large homes, two stories, detailed trim, moderate prep

 Your $2,500 budget lands somewhere between 800 and 1,250 sq ft of quality work—depending on region and scope.
+Reliable house painting providers will break it down clearly for your location and home style.

 8. DIY vs. Professional: What You Should Know